Who received a Galleri® test

 No other results will be shared

-If you are in the test group and your blood sample shows no cancer signal, you will not be given your result.
+If you are in the test group and a cancer signal was not found, you will not be given your result.
 This is for two reasons:

 1. We are still collecting information on how well the test works in the NHS, so it might give people false reassurance if they were told no cancer signal was detected.